lonnen/graphite.js/README.md

+# Graphite.js
-# Graphite.js, a client javascript library for working with [Graphite](http://graphite.wikidot.com/)
+## a javascript client library for working with [Graphite](http://graphite.wikidot.com/)

 Graphite provides a
 [render api](http://graphite.readthedocs.org/en/latest/render_api.html)
-for retrieving images.
+for acessing its data.
 Minimally, you will need to provide a target to graph.
 If not provided, the host is assumed to be "/render", all other options have default values in graphite and are not provided unless specified.